 - Route based on a contact field (for example, their company or team size)

 Qualify a website visitor during the conversation

 To keep your team working efficiently, you may not want to meet with every website visitor, but may place high value on scheduling a meeting with qualified visitors.
-You can ask targeted questions in your bot's conversation, routing them either to interactions that do not offer scheduling if you determine this is suitable, or to a scheduling interaction if they do qualify to meet with your team, based on your criteria.
+You can ask targeted questions in your bot's conversation, routing them either to interactions that do not offer scheduling if you determine this is suitable, or to a scheduling or live chat interaction if they do qualify to meet with your team, based on your criteria.